-GENERAL EDUCATION DEVELOPMENT (GED)
+GENERAL EDUCATION DEVELOPMENT (HSE)

-GED089 GED Multi-level Studies
+HSE089 (previously GED089) High School Equivalency Multi-level Studies

-Development of reading, writing, math, science, social studies and other academic knowledge and skills.
-Students are assessed upon entry to determine readiness for passing the General Educational Development (GED) tests.
-The course content varies according to the skills needed for test preparation.
-Levels and standards align with Arizona Department of Education Adult Education ABE/ASE Standards.
-Course may be taken multiple times for credit as long as students demonstrate an appropriate level of improvement based on assessment scores.
-If a student does not improve and maintain that level of improvement after four sessions, he/she will not be permitted to continue to register for GED classes.
+Development of English Language Arts, Mathematical Reasoning, Science, Social Studies, and other academic knowledge and skills, including college and career readiness.
+Students are assessed the first class to determine readiness for passing the high school equivalency test.
+The course content varies according to the skills learners need for test and college and career preparation.
+Levels and standards align with Arizona Department of Education Adult Education College and Career Ready Standards.
+Students may continue taking HSE courses as long as they demonstrate an appropriate level of improvement, based on assessment scores.
+If a student does not improve and maintain that level of improvement after four sessions, he/she will not be permitted to continue to register for HSE classes.
+Satisfactory/Unsatisfactory grading option is available.
 Prerequisite: Pretest to determine existing skill level.